-The finance specialization within the Rohrer College of Business MBA Program is designed to provide students with challenging career-oriented graduate preparation needed to acquire the requisite knowledge and skills necessary to be successful in their careers.
-Specific objectives of the Specialization in Finance are to provide MBA graduates with a broad understanding of financial theory, markets, and institutions; to enable students to undertake independent financial analysis using the appropriate research tools, to help students to acquire financial decision-making skills, and to develop problem solving skills to enable students to apply finance theory to solve "real world" problems.
+The Finance Concentration within the Rohrer College of Business MBA Program is designed to provide students with challenging career-oriented graduate preparation needed to acquire the requisite knowledge and skills necessary to be successful in their careers.
+Specific objectives of the Concentration in Finance are to provide MBA graduates with a broad understanding of financial theory, markets, and institutions; to enable students to undertake independent financial analysis using the appropriate research tools, to help students to acquire financial decision-making skills, and to develop problem solving skills to enable students to apply finance theory to solve "real world" problems.

 The Rowan University Master of Business Administration program consists of 12 graduate classes (36 s.h.) with nine required (27 s.h.) and three elective (9 s.h.) courses.
 The three elective courses allow the individual student to tailor the academic program to meet his/her specific career development needs.
 Prospective students who do not have the required foundation courses may choose to apply directly to the MBA program, and complete their foundation courses while enrolled as a graduate student.